-- 1. A successful Peer Review will provide comfort to the Practice Unit that it has adhered to various statutory, documentary and other regulatory requirements. - 2.
-If deficiencies are noticed and corrective measures suggested, the Practice Unit will have an opportunity to correct the deficiencies and thereby enhance professional competence. - 3.
-If a Peer Review Certificate is issued in favour of the Practice Unit it enhances credibility of the Practice Unit in the eyes of the general public. - 4.
-Since a Chinese Wall exists between the Peer Review Process and the Disciplinary Proceedings, the Practice Unit will benefit from Peer Review without any apprehension of any disciplinary proceedings being initiated against for any deficiencies noticed on its part. - 5.
-Clients of the P.U. will benefit from knowing that their Practice Unit is periodically reviewed by the ICSI. - 6.
-Furthermore, the benefits of getting Peer Reviewed Units can be seen by Guidelines issued by Council of the Institute from time to time.
-The benefits given by the Council to the Peer Reviewed Units are as follows: - an additional limit of 5 secretarial audits per partner/PCS in case the unit is peer reviewed.
-(For Secretarial Audit Reports issued for FY 2016-17 onwards) - an additional limit of 5 (five) Annual Secretarial Compliance Report under Regulations, 2015 individually / per partner in case the unit has been Peer Reviewed. (w.e.f.
-1st April, 2020) - 7.
-To ensure the quality of services rendered by members of the Institute to their clients and to the society as a whole, the Council has decided to make Peer Review mandatory in phased manner as follows:
+- 1. A successful peer review will provide comfort to the PU that he has adhered to various statutory, documentary and other regulatory requirements. - 2.
+If deficiencies are noticed and corrective measures suggested, the PU will have an opportunity to correct the deficiencies and thereby enhance his professional competence. - 3.
+If a Peer Review Certificate is issued in favour of the PU it enhances his credibility in the eyes of the general public. - 4.
+Since a Chinese wall exists between the Peer Review Process and the Disciplinary Proceedings, the PU will benefit from peer review without any apprehension of any disciplinary proceedings being initiated against him for any deficiencies noticed on his part. - 5.
+Clients of the PU will benefit from knowing that their PU is periodically reviewed by the ICSI.